-There are several steps that must happen for the effective division of marital assets.
+There are several steps that must happen for the effective division of marital assets in Virginia.
 First, the court must look at the property in question and decide whether it is separate property, marital property, or a hybrid of the two.
 Then, the court must assign a value to that property.
 There is a statute in Virginia that sets forth the rules the court must follow in making such an assessment.
-A Virginia divorce lawyer can help walk you through this process and understand your options.
+A seasoned Virginia divorce attorney can help walk you through this process and understand your options.

 Next, the court decides how the property will be divided.
 To do so, the court must consider a number of factors that are spelled out in the Virginia statute, among them: